 Why are we doing this?

 Improvisation is about risk, challenge, and cooperation.
-The improvisers take on seemingly impossible tasks, and through their skill and open mind, surprise themselves.
-In this show, we want to explore how human improvisers could seamlessly perform when a machine or another human, feeds some of them lines via an earpiece.
-We want the team to play together in a single, grounded narrative improvisation.
+Improvisers take on seemingly impossible tasks, and through their skill and open mind, surprise themselves.
+In this show, we want to explore how human improvisers could seamlessly perform when a machine or another human feeds some of them lines via an earpiece.
+We want the team to play together in a single, grounded narrative improvisation, despite the challenge.

-Similarly to the Actor’s Nightmare improv game, the Cyborg and the Puppet will need to justify their lines as well as they can.
-However, in this case, the lines will be interactive and depend on the context of the improvised scene.
-The other improvisers, who are not fed lines, will need to make things look natural.
-All the improvisers, especially the Cyborg and the Puppet, will need to have grounded characters.
+Similarly to the Actor’s Nightmare improv game, the AI-controlled improviser (Cyborg) needs to justify their lines as well as they can.
+However, in this case, their lines are interactive and depend on the context of the improvised scene.
+The other improvisers, who are not fed lines, need to make the scene look natural.
+All the improvisers, especially the Cyborg, need to play grounded characters.
 The AI chatbot, who listens to the conversations on the stage and interactively produces the next line for the Cyborg will probably be, at times, nonsensical.
-The human master, who observes the improv scene from a hidden place and who feeds lines to the Puppet via the earpiece, will need to create strong dialogue.
-Or they could, to the contrary, pretend to be the AI and through deception, introduce a wildcard into the audience’s mind.
+The free-will improvisers, who do not get lines fed to them, need to create strong dialogue.
+Or they can, to the contrary, pretend to be the AI and through deception, introduce a wildcard into the audience’s mind.

 We want to push the deception as far as we can, and to encourage the improvisers to act in the most natural and intelligent way, and to play to the full range of their emotions and physicality.
 This setup gives many potentials for strong comedy.